Ōigawa Railway: Operation

-Ōigawa Railway's locomotives include five characters from the Thomas & Friends series: Thomas the Tank Engine, Hiro, Percy, James the Red Engine, and Rusty.
+Ōigawa Railway's locomotives include six characters from the Thomas & Friends series: Thomas the Tank Engine, James the Red Engine, Percy, Toby, Hiro, and Rusty.
 The locomotives are based at Shin-Kanaya Station.
 Thomas trains run between Shin-Kanaya and Kawaneonsen-Sasamado Station.

 2022 typhoon

 In September 2022, the Ōigawa Main Line suffered substantial damage from Tropical Storm Talas.
 Rail services between Kawane-Onsen Sasamado and Senzu Station were suspended until further notice, and steam locomotives were changed to only operate between Shin-Kanaya and Kawane-Onsen Sasamado. Ōigawa Railway advises customers intending to travel beyond Ieyama Station, i.e. to the Ikawa Line, towards Senzu and the Sumata Gorge area, to transfer to Kawanehon Town's community buses at Ieyama Station, which provide connections to Senzu Station.

 In June 2024, Akira Torizuka was brought in to serve as president of Oigawa Railway, and set a goal of raising ¥2.1 billion, with help from national and local governments, to restore the full Ōigawa Main Line by 2029.